Learn Moroccan Arabic, Arabic Language, Basic Arabic Vocabulary

 Moroccan Darija, Why to learn it?

 The word “Darija” itself means dialect.
 Darija is the Moroccan Arabic, and it is a dialect spoken in Arab areas of Morocco, and, spoken both by Arabs and Berbers.
 In Moroccan non-Arab regions, many people especially older man or women do not know any language but Berber.
-In general, Berbers know MoroccaN darija but Arabs do not know Berber.
+In general, Berbers know Moroccan darija but Arabs do not know Berber.

 Moroccan Arabic is grammatically simpler, and, has a much more limited vocabulary compared to the classical Arabic.
 It has also integrated a lot of words from Berber, French, Spanish and Portuguese.